Tales of Soft Money — The Sahelian Kingdoms

 Curiously enough, in the earlier mentioned abandoned brass bar caravan, large amounts of cowrie shells were found as well.
 It does not demand much imagination to consider that an intelligent merchant, if diluting the southern copper money supply too much, also would have liked to sell other, more scarce types of money for more profits.
 As most of the Ghanaian and Malian financial centers lay inland, far from any coast, cowrie shells might indeed have been very scarce during certain periods.
 Battuta mentioned such shells in his writings:

-[...]these cowries are also the currency of the Sudan in their countries.
-I saw them sold at Mali and Jawjaw at the rate of 1,150 to the gold dinar.
+These [cowrie] shells are used also by the negroes in their lands; I saw them being sold at Málli and Gawgaw at the rate of 1 150 for a gold dinar.

 Such value protocol has the same relative easiness as did the copper; it is easy to imagine a scenario where cowrie shells trade for a high gold price at the bazaars of some desert towns, but as you conceptually widen the geographical area, it becomes more and more likely that it includes coastal towns or villages that can produce these cowrie shells at a higher rate that what the same area, due to it's physical scarcity over and under ground, can produce gold.
 Any tribe storing wealth on a cowrie shell protocol over a long enough period of time would, facing economic reality, see it wiped out by harder money through simple trade mechanisms.